 Island's original inhabitants (Arawak people) were driven out by Caribs about 1000 AD.
 The Caribs occupied caves along the coast.
-During the 16th century, the French pirate Francois le Clerc used Pigeon Island as buccaneer base.
+During the 16th century, the French pirate Francois le Clerc used Pigeon Island as a buccaneer base.

 The island was conquered by the British Admiral George Rodney in 1778.
 He expelled the natives and built Fort Rodney.
-All trees on the island were cut down in order to establish clear viewpoints for spying Martinique's naval base.
+All trees on the island were cut down in order to establish clear viewpoints for spying on Martinique's naval base.
 In 1782, the Admiral sailed from Pigeon Island, confronted and defeated the French fleet.

 Pigeon Island cruise terminal